archivesilver/Discord-Themes/README.md

 # About

 This project is a collection of small themes that aims to keep discord plain.
 The focus is on stability, familiarity, and austerity.
+<ins>**Status:**</ins> All working as of `2024.10.08`

 # Configuration